 Explore Scotland’s lochs, coasts and rivers in a number of ways.
 Popular activities include kayaking, stand-up paddle boarding, windsurfing and sailing.
 Lochs are great for watersports like these as many of them are sheltered, such as Loch Lomond.
 You’ll also find watersports centres all around the country.

 Like wild swimming?
 Then you have no shortage of places to choose from in Scotland!

 It’s no overstatement to say that Scotland is a mecca for hiking.
 The great thing is that there are trails to suit whatever level you’re at.
 If you’re just looking for an easy amble through lovely scenery, you’ll have plenty of choices on where to go.

-If you want more of a challenge, climb some of the country’s hills and mountains.
-In Scotland we call this “munro bagging”.
+If you're seeking a more of a challenge, you could hike up some of the country’s hills and mountains.
+In Scotland we call this “Munro bagging”.
 For the ultimate adventure, you could even climb the tallest mountain in the British Isles, Ben Nevis, which is 4,409 feet (1,344 metres) above sea level.